 Not many know this, but AirAsia didn’t start out as a low-cost airline.
 Back then, we served full-course meals with proper plates and teacups.
-The change came when Tony brought over AirAsia to convert the loss-making airline into a low-cost operation.
+The change came when Tony bought over AirAsia to convert the unprofitable airline into a low-cost operation.

 The night before our first low-cost flight, Tony got the staff together for a meeting.
 A cabin crew raised her hand, ‘In the low-cost model, you mention selling food on the plane…?’